-- Inserts: There are different types of inserts available for pockets, such as hemp, bamboo, and even flour sack towels.
+- Inserts: There are several different types of inserts available for pockets, such as hemp, bamboo, and even flour sack towels.
 These types of inserts are more absorbent, which makes it a great thing to use at night when your baby can go up to 12 hours without a diaper change.
 We bought two packs of two hemp inserts (so four hemp inserts total) to use at night.
 If I do laundry every other day, four was all I needed.

 - Disposable Liners: While this kind of defeats the purpose of cloth if used regularly, they are a great option for when you're leaving your baby with a baby sitter or when you're traveling.
 A disposable liner is a piece of biodegradable tissue that you place in the bottom of the diaper (touching the baby's skin; you don't put it inside the pocket), then when baby poops you can either throw it away or flush it.
 This is great because it helps cut down on the mess for someone who is less familiar or uncomfortable with cloth, and it's great for traveling because you don't have to worry about rinsing your poopy diapers off before throwing them in the wet bag.
 Another plus of disposable liners is that you can use any kind of diaper rash cream with the disposable liner.
 Typically you don't need a diaper rash cream with cloth because a rash should not occur, but if you do, using a disposable liner allows you to use any brand of cream, where as if you don't use the liner you MUST use a cloth safe diaper rash cream so it does not cause build up in the diapers.
 Silk liners are also an option for fighting diaper rash if it does occur in cloth.
 Silk is super soft and super gentle on skin and can help sooth the rash.